MarcSteinfort/The-Chosen-One-TRPG/README.md

 The second problem was how to handle the attribute and to update the correct value by certain choices of the array.
 The solution I first came up with was, to target this problem with If /Else statements.
 This did not work for the nonlinear gameplay<br>
 because the game jumps depending on the choices back to a earlier stage of the game.
 To prevent exploiting, some choices, I needed to create functions, which support my nonlinear gameplay, and can be called by the same function as the choicemaking function.

+## Unfixed Bugs
+Resetting the Attributes to standard after a Gameover which is not a timeout.<br>
+It was fixed but after adding the Eventlistener it came up again.<br>
+I was not able to fix it intime. but I will adress it in a future release.
+A refresh of the page resets the attributes to standard.

 ### Testing
 __________________________________________________________________________________________________________________________________